One Dead, 30 Hurt As Train, Truck Collide Near Tokyo - UrduPoint

 One Dead, 30 Hurt As Train, Truck Collide Near Tokyo

-One person was killed and around 30 people injured on Thursday, authorities said, when an express train and a truck collided on a busy line connecting Tokyo and Yokohama
+An express train traveling at around 120 kilometres per hour smashed into a truck at a crossing south of Tokyo Thursday, sparking a blaze and killing one person with around 30 others injured

-Yokohama, Japan, (APP - UrduPoint / Pakistan Point News - 5th Sep, 2019 ) :One person was killed and around 30 people injured on Thursday, authorities said, when an express train and a truck collided on a busy line connecting Tokyo and Yokohama.
+YOKOHAMA, Japan, (APP - UrduPoint / Pakistan Point News - 5th Sep, 2019) :An express train traveling at around 120 kilometres per hour smashed into a truck at a crossing south of Tokyo Thursday, sparking a blaze and killing one person with around 30 others injured.

-The accident derailed the front carriage of the train and badly damaged the truck, which burst into flames and spewed its cargo of hundreds of oranges and lemons alongside the tracks.
+The crash derailed the train's front carriage and pinned the truck to a wall, as it burst into flames, spewing black smoke into the air and its cargo of citrus fruit on to the tracks.

-The train's front window was completely smashed and the truck appeared to be pinned to a wall just beyond the crossing where the collision took place.
+The force of the impact shattered the train's front window and bent an overhead power line, with witnesses describing an intense fire and panic among the 500 passengers on board the train as it sped through the crossing near Yokohama, south of Tokyo.

 According to the Keikyu train company operating the service, the driver said he had applied the emergency brake but too late to prevent the collision.

-The company said it had launched an investigation into the accident that took place just before noon as the express train, carrying 500 people, hurtled through the crossing.
+The company said it had launched an investigation into the accident that took place just before noon.

 "The maximum speed there is set at 120km (75 miles) per hour and we believe the train was travelling as fast as that," a Keikyu spokesman, who declined to be named, told AFP.